shoval6/Graph-Representation-System/README.md

 **For example :**
 ![enter image description here](https://github.com/shoval6/Graph-Representation-System/blob/master/img/2-img.png?raw=true)

-In the above example , we can see a weighted directed graph with 6 vertices.\
+In the above example , we can see a weighted directed graph with 6 vertices.<br />
-The number that appears in the center of each edge , represents its weight.\
+The number that appears in the center of each edge , represents its weight.<br />
-The yellow circle represents the direct of the edge.\
+The yellow circle represents the direct of the edge.<br />
-We want to find the shortest path between vertex 1 to vertex 5 , so after running the algorithm we can see\
+We want to find the shortest path between vertex 1 to vertex 5 , so after running the algorithm we can see<br />
-that the shortest path is **1->6->4->5** (green line).\
+that the shortest path is **1->6->4->5** (green line).<br />

 ## Project Structure